TomHeaven/AnomalyAnalysisWithOpticalFlow/README.md

 real-time on the benchmark dataset which is hundreds of times faster than comparative methods.

-Vist the following link to see our published ICASSP 2016 conference paper for this project.
+Visit the following link to see our published ICASSP 2016 conference paper for this project.

 https://www.researchgate.net/publication/290428052_Fast_Anomaly_Detection_in_Traffic_Surveillance_Video_based_on_Robust_Sparse_Optical_Flow